-(e) Liquidity risk
+(d) Liquidity risk

 Liquidity risk is the risk that we will not have the resources to meet our obligations as they fall due.
 We manage this risk by closely monitoring cash forecasts and managing resources to ensure that we will have sufficient liquidity to meet our obligations.
-All of our financial liabilities other than the portion of our lease liability that is due beyond one year are classified as current and the majority, other than the non-cash warrant derivative, are anticipated to mature within the next ninety days.
+All of our financial liabilities are classified as current and the majority, other than the non-cash warrant derivative and lease liability, are anticipated to mature within the next ninety days.
 We are exposed to liquidity risk other than for the warrant derivative which is non-cash.

+(e) Market Risk

-(f) Currency risk
+a.
+Currency risk

-We have identified our functional currency as the Canadian dollar.
+The Company has identified our functional currency as the Canadian dollar.
 Transactions are transacted in Canadian dollars, U.S. dollars and in Australian dollars.
 Fluctuations in the U.S. or Australian dollar exchange rate could have a significant impact on the Company's results.
-Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the three months ended March 31, 2024, of \$996,000 (March 31, 2023 - \$987,000).
-A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase or decrease in loss and comprehensive loss for the three months ended March 31, 2024, of \$996,000 (March 31, 2024, of \$990,000 (March 31, 2024, of \$90,000 (March 31, 2023 - \$20,000).
+Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the three months ended March 31, 2025, of \$25,598 (March 31, 2024 - \$996,000).
+A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase or decrease in loss and comprehensive loss for the three months ended March 31, 2025, of \$118,710 (March 31, 2024 - \$90,000).

-In the near-term, we mitigate overall currency risk through of the use of U.S. dollar denominated cash balances to pay forecasted U.S. denominated expenses.
+In the near-term, we mitigate overall currency risk through of the use of U.S. dollar denominated cash balances to pay forecasted U.S. denominated expenses when possible.
 In the long-term, we are exposed to net currency risk from employee costs as well as the purchase of goods and services in the United States and Australia.